Skip to content

 3. Hold · Earner

-Keep the credential and share one link: readable for people, JSON-LD for machines.
+Keep the certificate and share one link: readable for people, JSON-LD for machines.

 4. Verify · Anyone